Rye Grasses

 General characteristics of ryes

-Since they are in the same genus, there are general identification characteristics that apply to the ryes.
-They are cool-season grasses, so they will start to green up in spring, flowering in early to mid-summer.
-They will retain their seed heads into winter or even the next growing season.
+• Cool-season grasses, meaning they start to green up in spring and flower in early to mid-summer.
+They will retain their seed heads into winter or even into the next growing season.

-If we look at the inflorescences of these grasses, they have spikes with awned spikelets (not all ryes have awns, but the ones we'll look at today do).
-The way the spike is held (erect or drooping) and the length and direction of the spikelets and awns can be used to help distinguish them, but the flower can be the distinguishing factor.
+• The inflorescences are spikes with awned spikelets (not all ryes have awns, but the ones below do).
+The way the spike is held (erect or drooping) and the length and direction of the spikelets and awns can be used to help distinguish them.

 Image